The Complete Guide to Professional Event Badge Design

 When should badges be printed?

-As close to the event as possible while allowing time for quality checks.
+As close to the event as possible while still allowing time for quality checks.

 How can badges support networking?